 The Group's domestic banking services are offered through Bank of Saint Lucia Limited and Bank of St. Vincent and the Grenadines Ltd. using a network of a number of branches, bureau de change and over twenty conveniently located cash dispenser /ATMs including island wide in St. Lucia and St. Vincent.
-In October 2009 the Bank introduced a new wireless point-of-sale service and in first quarter of 2010 launched the new Mobile Banking service.
+In 2011 Bank of Saint Lucia launched Edu-Start an education savings plan.
+This new product designed for the specific purpose of saving for an individual's post-secondary school education, is an investment product managed by Bank of Saint Lucia's Wealth & Asset Management Division.
+Going forward the focus for Bank of Saint Lucia will be on product rationalization and to determine opportunities for product enhancement.